Qeqertarsuaq: History

 Traces of settlement between five and six thousand years ago have been found at Qeqertarsuaq.
 The settlers were paleo-Eskimos wandering south.

 During the 18th century, the first whalers came to Qeqertarsuaq, where they found a suitable anchorage.
 The town was founded as Godhavn by the whaler Svend Sandgreen in 1773.
 The name was sometimes anglicized as Guthaven and the settlement was also known as Lievely or Leifly.
 It served as the northernmost point in the enforcement of the Danish rights to whaling in the region.
 Whaling has been of great importance to the town over the past two centuries.
 Hunting and fishing are still the primary occupations for the island's inhabitants.

 From an early date, Godhavn shared the administration of Greenland with Godthåb (modern Nuuk).
 Godhavn served as the capital for North Greenland while Godthåb directed South Greenland.
 In 1862, a new law on municipalities was passed and the so-called Directions were introduced in Greenland.
 The primary task of the Directions was the administration of the means set apart for social purposes: support for widows, orphans, and others in need.
-The Directions also functioned as inferior courts in case of theft and other petty crimes.
-The Directions also took active part in the fight against the spreading of distemper.
+The Directions also functioned as inferior courts in case of theft and other petty crimes, and took an active part in the fight against the spreading of distemper.
 In Godhavn, they founded a kayak school for boys and a sewing school for girls.

 The Councils of Northern and Southern Greenland were summoned to a meeting in Godhavn on 3 May 1940.
 Following this meeting, administration for the entire island was concentrated in Godthåb.
 The Chief Administrative Office was abolished in 1950 at the establishment of the National Council of Greenland.
 With the end of government positions in town, the local economy focused more directly on hunting and fishing.

 On 1 January 2009, the former Qeqertarsuaq municipality was merged into the new Qaasuitsup municipality.
 This in turn was partitioned on 1 January 2018, at which time Qeqertarsuaq became part of the new municipality of Qeqertalik.